kfgodel/diamond/wiki/members_api_guide.md

 #### How to know the expected parameters of a member used as a function: `Executable#parameters()`
-Although not every member declares an explicit set of parameters like methods do, you can ask the member what parameters it expects to receive (useful for methods and constructors)
+Although not every member declares an explicit set of parameters like methods do, you can ask the member what parameters it expects to receive (useful for methods and constructors).
+Each parameter includes the name and its type

  ```java
 TypeMember typeMember = Diamond.of(Integer.class)